-Intelligent automation is needed to bridge both the Technology and Social Gaps.
+Enterprise automation is needed to bridge both the Technology and Social Gaps.

-We founded Workato to create a new type of platform, an Intelligent Automation platform, that addresses not just the Technology Gap but also the Social Gap in today’s dynamic business environments.
+We founded Workato to create a new type of platform, an Enterprise Automation platform, that addresses not just the Technology Gap but also the Social Gap in today’s dynamic business environments.
 The platform must do more to support the technical requirements of digital transformation and must work differently to bridge the social gap by helping align your organization, business users, and IT with common tooling.